Nowadays picture dictionaries become quite popular.

 However, when researchers directly compared the facilitation effects from performing gestures and viewing pictures, they found that performing gestures was better.

-This finding suggests that engaging body actions into language learning can help people remember the foreign language better.
+This finding suggests that engaging body actions into language learning can help people remember a foreign language better.